31 Mar How to visit Golden Bridge, Ba Na Hills in Da Nang

-Group tour: A group tour will pick you up from a central point in Da Nang city (extra charges if your hotel is on the outskirts).
-They will then take you to Ba Na hills in a shared cab.
-Tickets of the park and cable car are inclusive.
+Group tour: A group tour will pick you up from a central point in Da Nang City (extra charges if your hotel is on the outskirts).
+They will then take you to Ba Na Hills in a shared cab.
+Tickets for the park and cable car are inclusive.
 The tickets sometimes include a buffet lunch which is not too bad and has European options.

-You get a return ride back to Da Nang city.
-Some tours also include mud and hot spring bath in a spa in Da Nang city.
+You get a return ride back to Da Nang City.
+Some tours also include mud and hot spring baths in a spa in Da Nang city.
 To be honest I don’t think it’s a bad option if you look at convenience and price.
 The only downside is that you will have to move with the group.
 Will recommend this for solo travellers.

 Shared Cabs/minivans from Da Nang: Many operators operate their own private fleet of cars from Da Nang city to Ba Na Hills.
 This is also the cheapest option that you will find.
 The only thing is that they may have to come to a center boarding point for all passengers.
 Also, the timings are also fixed, so you have to finish your tour of the amusement park by that time.
 You can book one of the local agencies (dananggreen.com charges 130,000VND for round trip per person) or other agencies online.